CarlosBedoyalopez/BugsReport-Ghostbane/README.md

 # Test Ghostbane

-Hi all, we test the videogame ghostbane.
+Hi everyone, we tested the videogame ghostbane.

 ## Game theme:

-in its free version for Steam, Ghostbane is a multiplayer horror game, allowing 1 to 4 players to detect paranormal activity, by collecting paranormal evidence and performing rituals.
+on free version for Steam, Ghostbane is a multiplayer horror game, allowing 1 to 4 players to detect paranormal activity, by collecting paranormal evidence and performing rituals.
 A detailed evaluation follows.

 ### Link del juego